 The Bay Area hosts a lively photography community with a long history rooted in academic, exhibition, and independent institutions.
 Institutions such as SF Camerawork, Photo Alliance, San Francisco Museum of Modern Art, and Pier 24 Photography offer extensive and diverse programming that includes exhibitions, lectures, and workshops that the Photography Program faculty regularly incorporates into its courses.

-We have also cultivated a variety of internship opportunities for our students with industry magazines, newspapers, museums, galleries, and private collections as well as with both commercial and fine art photographers in their studios.
+A variety of internship opportunities exist for our students with industry magazines, newspapers, museums, galleries, and private collections as well as with both commercial and fine art photographers in their studios.